-If, on a particular day, a student is unable to conform to the dress regulations, he/she must present a note from his/her parent or guardian before school stating the reason why he/she is unable to abide by the regulations.
-A dress permit will then be issued for that day.
-Dress must still be appropriate for school -- no jeans, sweat pants, yoga pants or leggings may be worn.
-Exceptions will be made for medical reasons.
-It is the student's obligation to show his/her permit to each teacher before class.
+If a student requires an exception to their school uniform for any reason, they must see the Dean of Students or Vice Principal before 8:25 am.
+The student must present a note from his/her parent/guardian before school.
+This note should state the reason the student is unable to abide by the dress code for the day.
+A dress permit will be issued for the day.
+An administrative detention will be given without a note.
+The validity of an excuse to be out of dress code is the sole discretion of the administration.
+Dress still must be appropriate for school.
+No jeans, sweat pants, yoga pants, or leggings may be worn.
+Exceptions to this policy will be made for long term medical reasons only.
+It is the student's obligation to show his/her dress permit to each teacher before class, or per a staff member's request.